afilina/phpapifoo/README.md

 ### CakePHP 3.2

 This is an example of a controller and a table.
-Full demo project coming soon in a separate GitHub repo.
+Demo project: [afilina/cakeapifoo](https://github.com/afilina/cakeapifoo)

 ```
 use Cake\ORM\TableRegistry;